gad-lang/gad/docs/tutorial.md

 ## Values and Value Types

-In uGO, everything is a value, and, all values are associated with a type.
+In Gad, everything is a value, and, all values are associated with a type.

 ```go
 19 + 84                 // int values